Croker Hill, Shuttlingsloe, Shining Tor, Cat’s Tor, Combs Moss. 19 Miles.

 I’ve been given a beer by a gregarious couple out doing their regular camping thing, but this time doing it with their daughters in tow.
 I’m zipped up in my tent listening to them have their holiday.
 I think they’d have liked to hang out, but I was only fit to cook my dinner and take off my boots and write this.
 They seem really great though and I wish I could remember their names.

 This campsite is right next to a railway line.
 Every now and then a horse screams.

 The BT tower at Croker Hill – sentinel of the start of the walk – barely bothered to turn up for the event.
 This tower has always looked like the start, to me, of the high ground around Manchester.
 Alderley Edge just won’t stick to my mind.
 It doesn’t belong in here.
-There’s something a little further out called ‘The Cloud’ – which forms a continuing bump after it from the perspective of the city centre, but it was always going to be Croker Hill/Sutton Moor with its great tower that was going to be the start.
+There’s something a little further out called ‘The Cloud’ – which forms a continuing bump after it from the perspective of the city centre, but it was always going to be Croker Hill/Sutton Moor with its excellent tower that was going to be the start.

-Fogged into near-nothingness we almost missed the tower as my partner Rachel tentatively rolled us over the narrow PRIVATE track that leads up to its nest.
+Fogged into near-invisibility we almost missed the tower as my partner Rachel tentatively rolled us over the narrow PRIVATE track that leads up to its nest.
 We said goodbyes and I set off, fading out into the blank at the end of 10 yards of path.